-MILE ONE: Easy pace/hike — I walked a mile with my 45lb pack, carrying my phone, making calls, answering texts, completely distracted from any challenging pace.
+Mile one: Easy pace/hike -- I walked a mile with my 45-pound pack, carrying my phone, making calls, answering texts, completely distracted from any challenging pace.
 It took me 18 minutes to walk a mile.
-To put this in perspective, the Army minimum standard requirements is 15 minutes per mile.
-So a slow walk will still be a workout, but it will not challenge your cardiovascular system.
-I call this easy, conversational pace.
-Too slow for a good workout but fine for walking the dog on a nature trail, enjoying the scenery.
+To put this in perspective, the Army minimum standard requirement is 15 minutes per mile.
+So a slow walk still will be a workout, but it will not challenge your cardiovascular system.
+I call this an easy, conversational pace.
+Too slow for a good workout, but fine for walking the dog on a nature trail, enjoying the scenery.

-MILE TWO: Fast Walk Pace — The second mile was a faster walking pace — similar to power-walking.
-This pace requires some effort, but nothing overly challenging and you can still hold conversations with minimal effort.
-This mile took 14 minutes to walk and it is very maintainable for many hours/miles.
-This pace is a good pace to master as it is typically a fall back pace when you need to take a breather from the faster pace below.
-This makes for a descent workout if you have a few hours for fast walking.
+Mile two: Fast walk pace -- The second mile was a faster walking pace, similar to power-walking.
+This pace requires some effort, but nothing overly challenging, and you still can hold conversations with minimal effort.
+This mile took 14 minutes to walk, and it is very maintainable for many hours/miles.
+This pace is a good pace to master, as it is typically a fall-back pace when you need to take a breather from the faster pace below.
+This makes for a decent workout if you have a few hours for fast walking.

 Mile three: Slow jog/rucking pace -- Now this is what I would call "rucking".
 That is -- moving out at a pace that is only sustainable if you are conditioned for it.
 It looks like a combination of a fast walk/slow jog.
 This mile took me under 11 minutes to complete, which is about right as I typically take 42-45 minutes to ruck four miles.

 Any faster for me hurts my knees and back more than my lungs, so I back it down just a notch so I am faster than the minimum rucking standard but slow enough to maintain for longer distances without structural pain.

 Enjoy the rucking.
 See Go Ruck if you want to take your rucking to the next level.

 Related article: How many calories does rucking burn?